Meet Our Staff

 In Maddie’s role as Program Coordinator, she overlooks the Community Work Study program and acts as a liaison between the community partner and the student worker.
 She also supports the Feinstein Institute’s student workers, co-organizes programs with Global Service Learning, and aids the longevity, sustainability, and relationship of FIPS in the community.

-When not working or serving the community, Maddie enjoys reading, crafting, playing soccer, and hanging out with friends.
+When not working or serving the community, Maddie enjoys reading, crafting, playing soccer and flag football, and hanging out with her chosen family.